 build Restraint you need to install the external libraries using

-make at the source directory root will compile and build
+make all at the source directory root will compile and build

 If you have fixed an existing bug or implemented a new feature, it is